 Please make sure to walk through the following before going through issue-specific troubleshooting steps:

-- Make sure your account is activated.
-Only US accounts can use Square Terminal at this time.
+Make sure your account is activated.
+Square Terminal is only available in the United States, Canada, United Kingdom, and Australia at this time.

 Confirm Square Terminal is connected to Wifi.

 Toggle Wifi off and on in Settings and check to make sure that you see a checkmark next to the network to which you are trying to connect.
 Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Terminal to a captive portal network.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports, and other public internet access points).

 Confirm Wi-Fi signal strength.